Stable Backward Diffusion Models that Minimise Convex Energies: Introduction

 \section{Introduction}

 Forward diffusion processes are well-suited to describe the smoothing of a given signal or image.
-This smoothing operation implies a loss of high frequencies or details in the original data.
-As a result, the inverse problem, backward diffusion, suffers from deficient information which is needed to uniquely reconstruct the original data.
+This process of blurring implies a loss of high frequencies or details in the original data.
+As a result, the inverse problem, backward diffusion, suffers from deficient information which are needed to uniquely reconstruct the original data.
 The introduction of noise due to measured data increases this difficulty even further.
-Consequently, a solution to the inverse problem -- if it exists at all -- is highly sensitive and heavily depends on the input data: Even the smallest flaw in the initial data can have a large impact on the evolution and may cause large deviations.
+Consequently, a solution to the inverse problem -- if it exists at all -- is highly sensitive and heavily depends on the input data: Even the smallest perturbation in the initial data can have a large impact on the evolution and may cause large deviations.
 Therefore, it becomes clear that backward diffusion processes necessitate further stabilisation.

 \paragraph{Previous Work on Backward Diffusion.} Already more than 60 years ago, John \cite{Jo55} discussed the quality of a numerical solution to the inverse diffusion problem given that a solution exists, and that it is bounded and non-negative.
 Since then, a large number of different regularisation methods have evolved which achieve stability by bounding the noise of the measured and the unperturbed data \cite{TS96}, by operator splitting \cite{KW02}, by Fourier regularisation \cite{FXQ07}, or by a modified Tikhonov regulariser \cite{ZM11}.
 H\`ao and Duc \cite{HD09} suggest a mollification method where stability for the inverse diffusion problem follows from a convolution with the Dirichlet kernel.
 In \cite{HD11} the same authors provide a regularisation method for backward parabolic equations with time-dependent coefficients.
 Ternat et al. \cite{TOD11} suggest low-pass filters and fourth-order regularisation terms for stabilisation.